...

 Introduction

-Ransomware is a type of malicious software (malware) that cybercriminals use to extort money from victims by encrypting their data and demanding a ransom in exchange for the decryption key.
-This form of cyberattack has become increasingly prevalent and sophisticated in recent years, targeting individuals, businesses, and even government institutions.
-Understanding ransomware and how to prevent it is essential in today’s digital world, where the consequences of an attack can be devastating.
+Ransomware is a type of malicious software (malware) that cybercriminals use to extort money from victims.
+They do this by encrypting their data and demanding a ransom in exchange for the decryption key.
+This form of cyberattack has become increasingly prevalent and sophisticated in recent years.
+It targets individuals, businesses, and even government institutions.
+Understanding ransomware and how to prevent it is essential in today’s digital world.
+The consequences of an attack can be devastating.

 Video Credits To: https://www.youtube.com/@TheUnlockr